 Traffic Control

-Traffic management concerns efficiency and safety.
-Done well, the job is enhanced; done poorly, the job crashes to a halt.
+Traffic management concerns both efficiency and safety.
+Done well, the job is enhanced; done poorly, the job can come to a halt.

-Begin by surveying the surrounding roads which service the site.
-Are any noteworthy conditions present:
+Begin by surveying the surrounding roads that service the site.
+Ask whether any noteworthy conditions are present and plan routes and schedules accordingly.

 • Steep grades leading into the site: can they be avoided with an alternate route?

-• Schools, factories, shopping malls, or any high traffic area or regular high pulse traffic events need to be time mapped and routes or delivery schedules altered, especially large, heavy or wide loads.
+• Are there schools, factories, shopping malls, or other high-traffic areas or regular peak traffic events that need time mapping and adjusted delivery schedules for large, heavy, or wide loads?

 • Where are the frequently used pedestrian areas?